kabirdkng/random-quran-ayat/README.md

 this app is built with create-react-app

-to build this app on your machine, make sure that you have install Node.js in yor machine.
+to build this app on your machine, make sure that you have install Node.js in your machine.

 when you have node js installed then you can clone this repo and run in your terminal